Endogenous Retroelements As Transcriptional Parasites And Modulators Of Host Immunity

 Impact of Retroelements

 Mobilization of retroelements like LINE1 has been shown to cause cancer via insertional mutagenesis.
-In recent years, LINE1 activation has also been associated with the development of inflammatory diseases and inflammation-driven ageing.
+In recent years, LINE1 activation has also been associated with the development of inflammatory diseases and inflammation-driven aging.
 This means we have collected substantial evidence that half of our genome can potentially make us sick.

 Evolutionary Perspective